arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 03/27/2020 22:31 (UTC)`.
+The last change was detected on `Saturday 03/28/2020 04:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code